grorp/ggraffiti/README.md

 If you want to remove a lot of graffiti at once, you can simply dig the affected nodes and place them again.
 This will remove all graffiti that is on them.

 ## Changelog

+`v1.0.0-alpha.12` (May 3, 2023)

+- Adjustments to the behavior when drawing across multiple nodes of which only some are protected (this is not a bugfix)
+- Adjustments to spacing in GUIs
+- Show the selected size of spray cans in the hotbar and the inventory
+- Show the selected color of RGB spray cans in the hotbar and the inventory [only works on 5.8.0-dev clients]

 `v1.0.0-alpha.11` (Apr 30, 2023)